hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter2.md

 Recall the `police_locals` data frame you worked with in **Applying R Basics**.
 There has been much discussion about the political divide that exists in the US.
 A separate data frame has been loaded with the name `ideology` that lists cities, their state, and the political ideology of the state.
 Created somewhat naively, a description of this `state_ideology` variable follows.

-`state_ideology`:  For each city in the dataset, a lookup of how the state the city resides in and the results 2012 Presidential election were given.
+`state_ideology`:  For each city in the dataset, a lookup of the state the city resides in and the results 2016 Presidential election were given.
 If Clinton won the state in 2016, `"Liberal"` is the value for `state_ideology`.
-If Trump won the state in 2012, `"Conservative"` is the value for `state_ideology`.
+If Trump won the state in 2016, `"Conservative"` is the value for `state_ideology`.